Growing a social media SaaS from 0 to 6.5k MAU by pivoting to B2B2C model

 1. Always Design for the Power Users

 Initially, our focus was on end-users submitting confessions.
-But real traction came from admins—the ones doing the heavy lifting.
+But real traction came from Base Owners—the ones doing the heavy lifting.
 This taught me the importance of identifying and deeply understanding the most invested users, even if they aren’t the obvious target at first glance.
+As CDO, I learned how to properly apply the 80/20 (Pareto) Analysis & Thinking (i.e. creating product & customer segmentation based on their revenue contribution).

-The pivot wasn't based on assumptions—it was driven by quantitative data and qualitative feedback.
+The pivot wasn't based on assumptions—quantitative data and qualitative feedback drove it.
 As CDO, this reinforced my belief that good design decisions come from evidence, not gut feelings.

 Base Owners gravitated to the product because it was clear and easy to use.
-As design leaders, we often get excited about advanced features, but this project was a reminder that simplicity scales, especially when users are juggling chaotic workflows.
+As design leaders, we often get excited about perfecting & providing advanced features, but this project reminded us that readiness & simplicity scales, especially when users are juggling chaotic workflows.

 💶 4.2k€ ARR